 Everyone 6 months of age and older should get the flu shot each year.
-It's always important to protect your family from the flu.
-Safe and effective COVID-19 vaccines are available for adults and all children ages 5 and older.
-Booster shots are recommended for adults and kids 5 and older.
+Safe and effective COVID-19 vaccines and booster shots are available for adults and all children ages 6 months and older.
 Everyone who is eligible should get the COVID-19 vaccine and booster shot as soon as possible.

 What Should I Do if My Child Is Sick?